Andyluo6136/Aposys-Radar-System/README.md

 # ApoSys Radar System

-The ApoSys Radar System helps with collision avoidance for railroad companies using the latest radar technology.
+The ApoSys Radar System helps with collision avoidance for railroad companies using the latest, cutting edge, groundbreaking, advanced radar technology.

 ## Installation